Learn how our Supported Employment Team can help you reach employment success!

 Colorado offers a promising practice Customized Employment services required in the Workforce Innovation and Opportunity Act.
 Customized employment is an employment process that uses a flexible blend of strategies, services, supports, and funds to facilitate employment outcomes for job seekers with complex needs through negotiated employment relationships.
 Customized employment individualizes the employment relationship between a job seeker and an employer in ways that meet the needs of both.
 Learn how CE can help you!

-Watch the video below, produced with WINTAC, DVR and the Office of Employment First, about CO DVR's Customized Employment Pilot.
+Watch the video above, produced with WINTAC, DVR and the Office of Employment First, about CO DVR's Customized Employment Pilot.

 Vendor Training & Certification Requirements